Nickchapman3773/Uranium-Fever/README.md

 - Modern Stagger Animations - A complete replacement for stagger animations made through motion capture.
 Greatly enhances the flow of combat.
 - Simple Attack Reactions - Adds animations to NPCs in response to injury, further enhancing the flow of combat.
 - Ragdolls & Death Throes - Dramatically improves ragdoll behavior to create more realistic pain and death animations.
-- New Vegas Reloaded & Salamand3r's Helios Preset - A custom graphical extender that injects various new effects into the game.
-Helios utilizes this framework to make uniquely customized and independent world space visuals.
-This is, arguably, the most beautiful aesthetic expression available for Fallout.
+- New Vegas Reloaded & Salamand3r's Helios Preset - A custom graphics extender that injects various new shaders and effects into the game.
+Helios utilizes this framework to uniquely and individually customize the aesthetic of each world space and all interiors.
-- Desert Natural Weathers - A complete overhaul of the weathers of both Wastelands with 360 panoramic cloud textures, improved lighting, and enhanced variation in rain, overcast, clear, snowy, and foggy weathers.
+- Desert Natural Weathers - A complete overhaul of the weather of both Wastelands with 360 panoramic cloud textures, improved lighting, and enhanced variation in rain, overcast, clear, snowy, and foggy weather.

 # <p align=center>Requirements</p>
 - Legally purchased copies of Fallout: New Vegas, Fallout 3, and all DLCs for both games.